CoyoteColt/Attention-Is-All-You-Need/README.md

 - Our aim is to focus on the attention mechanism.
 - I will implement the attention mechanism with just one head to facilitate understanding.
-- We will not implement the back farward mechanism
+- We will not implement the backpropagation mechanism
 - We will only make one pass (Farward)
 - We will not use frameworks